cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [13.0.0] - 2024-01-19
+#### Added
+- New light mode using Koios API instead of local node for blockchain queries.
+Mode can be selected at runtime using -l (light), -n (node, default) or -o (offline).
+#### Changed
+- Improved submission handling
+- Removed complicated file descriptor re-direction for logging.
+This simplified the code and improves screen printing speed as special hacks around FDs could be removed.
+#### Fixed
+- Update handling and reload of script.

 ## [12.1.0] - 2024-01-19
 #### Changed
 - ADA price discovery through CoinGecko in set currency incl 24hr change.
 Shown in main UI, wallet list & show as well as pool show.
 Disabled by default.